orpheuslummis/defiyieldselect/README.md

 Define your prefered parameters of the app in `dfo/config.py`, or leave it at the defaults.

+## API

-Perform a HTTP GET query on the endpoint `/dfo/results/latest` to obtain latest results.
+HTTP GET endpoints for latest results:

+- `/dfo/results/latest` for main model
+- `/dfo/results/model/<model_name>/latest` for latest results of a particular model

+## Implementation

+### Data collection

+APR data obtained by polling the OrcaDeFi APR API.

+Price data obtained by polling the UniswapV2 subgraph on thegraph.com.

+Ethereum block timestamps are obtained by web3 with Infura as node.

+### Data normalization

+Scoring is done using a "scoring frame", that is both APR and Price dataframes over a past horizon.

+We make it so that:

+- the dataframe lengths are the same
+- the price values are relative to their mean for comparability between tokens
+- APR is a percentage
+- the scoring frame has a integer representation of time relative to its beginning

+### Model A (`model_a`)

+Multiplication of the mean of APR values and the weighted slope of a linear regression of price values.

+### Model B (`model_b`)

+Multiplication of the mean of APR values and a cubed slope of a linear regression of price values.

-## Notes
+## Varia

-Price information is obtained using web3 (Infura) and graphql (thegraph.com's `uniswapv2` subgraph).
-Because these sources support at most a polling frequency of 30-60 seconds.
+The rice data source (thegraph.com) supports at most a polling frequency of 30-60 seconds.
 By using a custom price API the polling frequency could be increased.

-The `_start` field of the APR field is not used as we assume
+The `_start` field of the APR field is not used as we assume the `_stop` field is the given time of APR measurement.

+As of Enero 2021 it is deployed at https://equivos.dev/defiyieldoptimization/results/latest but we don't garantee uptime beyond Febrero 2021